Who should read this article to find out how to use your webpage for lead generation?

 Triggerbee – For the advanced user who wants only the best tools when using webpage for lead generation

 You have very advanced possibilities to filter leads based on the number and type of pages they’ve visited and use this to trigger emails in other services, like Rule or Mandrill.
-This makes it neat to use
+This makes it neat to use Triggerbee both for B2B and B2C and the tool is very popular for e-commerce shops where you want to put users into specific communication loops based on their behaviour on the sites.

 While being the most advanced tool of the three in this post, Triggerbee is a small player compared to Marketing Technology suites like Marketo.
 However, most marketers don’t need very advanced solutions (yet), they just need to get started some where and for that Triggerbee is great.